By Alexander Haimann, Collections Specialist

 From the start, this important new endeavor had one really big problem…Lincoln left the Sanitary Commission unfunded.
 This forced the Commission to seek material and financial donations from citizens.
 By 1863, the need for services provided by the Sanitary Commission was simply overwhelming and the Commission set up a new fundraising vehicle – The Sanitary Fairs.
 Primarily staffed by members of local women’s groups, these fairs sought out material donations of all types to sell to visitors.
 Several of the fairs produced adhesive stamps in their continuing effort to raise funds by any means possible.
 These were the first adhesive charity stamps produced in the world.

-Check back Monday morning November 9th to see the second installment of this Blog Post.
+See the second installment of this Blog post

 This special NPM Blog Post would not have been possible without philatelist and postal historian Marty Graff's careful assistance and encyclopedic knowledge of the U.S. Sanitary Commission and related Sanitary Fair adhesive stamps.